How many holes does a potato waffle have

 While the holes are an essential part of a potato waffle, it is the toppings and accompanying sauces that bring out its full potential.
 Popular options include sour cream, chives, melted cheese, or a simple drizzle of ketchup or mayonnaise.
 These toppings can complement the waffles’ natural flavors and add an extra dimension to the dish.

-See also How many people died in the nepal earthquake
+See also How many orangutans are left in the world

 For an added twist, consider serving your potato waffles with crispy bacon, scrambled eggs, or even smoked salmon.
 The versatility of a potato waffle ensures that it can be enjoyed as a snack, a side dish, or as the star of a complete meal.